Estonia's island cuisine — what to try on Saaremaa, Muhu, and Ruhnu

 Estonia's island cuisine features fish straight from the sea and fresh produce from the fields and the forests with a focus on sustainability.

-Isolated up until after the Soviet occupation, these islands have revived and recreated their tourism industry based on sustainable standards.
-As you plan your trip, you'll find various certified ecotourism sites, which you can recognize by the Green Key and EHE quality seals.
+Since then, they have revived and redeveloped their tourism industry based on sustainable standards.
+As you plan your trip, you'll find various certified ecotourism sites, which you can recognize by the Green Key quality seal.

-Combine foodie experiences on these three islands with historical attractions, cultural immersion, and unique island landscapes.
-On Saaremaa, Muhu, and Ruhnu, you'll find wonderful beaches, well-kept nature trails, and opportunities for sustainable travel.
+Combine foodie experiences on these three islands with historical attractions, cultural immersion, and unique island landscapes, including wonderful beaches, well-kept nature trails, and opportunities for sustainable travel.

 Muhu